 - Faster installation

 - Efficient equipment commissioning

-- Improved access for ease of lubrication
+- Improved access for ease of lubrication and maintenance

 - Modifications to assist with easy cleaning and visual inspection